Missteps could mar long-term credibility of AstraZeneca shot

 AstraZeneca responded that the results, which showed its shot was about 79% effective, included information through Feb.
 17 but appeared to be consistent with more up-to-date data.
 It promised an update within 48 hours.

+An independent panel that oversees the study scolded the company in a letter Monday for cherry-picking data, according to a senior administration official.
+The panel wrote to AstraZeneca and U.S. health leaders that it was concerned the company chose to use data that was outdated and potentially misleading instead of the most recent findings, according to the official, who discussed the contents on the condition of anonymity given the sensitivity of the matter.

-“I doubt it was (U.S. officials’) intention to deliberately undermine trust in the AstraZeneca vaccine,” said Dr. Paul Hunter, a professor of medicine at the University of East Anglia.
-“But this will likely cause more vaccine hesitancy.”
+“This will likely cause more vaccine hesitancy,” said Dr. Paul Hunter, a professor of medicine at the University of East Anglia.

 Even if the damage is limited to AstraZeneca itself, it would have far-reaching effects since the shot is cheaper and easier to store than many of its rivals’ and thus is expected to be widely used in the developing world.
 International health agencies have repeatedly said the vaccine is safe and effective, but it’s not the first time the company has run into problems with public trust.